osrf/gazebo_tutorials/ftu4/tutorial4.md

 #### Toolbar

-Like in Simulation mode, the main Toolbar in the Model Editor includes tools for interacting with the objects in the Scene (link to previous tutorial).
+Like in Simulation mode, the main Toolbar in the Model Editor includes tools for interacting with the objects in the Scene (see the [User Interface](http://gazebosim.org/tutorials?cat=ftu&tut=ftu3 tutorial).
 A new Joint Creation tool is available; it is used to create joints between links in the model.

 #### Limitations